frankiennamdi/family-tree/README.md

 * PyCharm - or your favorite IDE.
 * Docker/Docker Compose - for running Neo4J container.
 * Neo4J - included in docker-compose.yml file, a graph database.
+We are using the free version which means that we do not have a full feature set and have to rely on the application for some relationship constraints.
+Which is not the most ideal layer for such constraints.
 * Python 3.7
 * Pipenv - virtual environment and dependency manager.
 * Bash - scripts and command execution.